Authored by: Kelly Ross, Chief Technology Officer

 At TESCHGlobal, we’ve found that a top priority for managed services clients is finding the right blend of flexibility and defined support.
 Look for a partner that offers service options that fit your needs without requiring you to pay for what you don’t need.
 That’s the flexibility piece.
 When it comes to support, ask about clear and concise support guidelines, and the vendor’s protocols for response time and support mode.
 The vendor should have an online portal for ticket management supporting those protocols.
 The support definitions will give you a clear picture of the service and communication to expect.

-There will also be some boxes that need to be checked, such as being local or U.S-based to eliminate any linguistic barriers, and evidence of appropriate, industry-specific security and training in compliance for your hosting team.
+There will also be some boxes that need to be checked, such as being local or U.S.-based to remove any language barriers, and evidence of industry-specific security and training in compliance for your hosting team.
 Another baseline requirement is that your organization will maintain control of your data.